PaladinCloud/CE/subsystem/auth/services/svc-api-authorizer/README.md

 ### Installing

-* run `make package` from root directory to build and package the lambda function
+* run `make build package` from root directory to build and package the lambda function